 She was saying this stuff just as plainly as I'd say, "I can't believe it's Tuesday."
 Lady, it can't be that simple, can you really think like this?
 Can anybody?
 Can you really see Jesus in the least of them?
 Your whole life is cleaning sores or whatever, how can you be so bright and happy?
 Why aren't you miserable?
 I sure would be.

-And then Mother Teresa's visit with Jay was over, the happy little arthritic confounding mystery.
+And then Mother Teresa's visit was over, the happy little arthritic confounding mystery.

 For a couple of years I percolated on these few minutes, browsed a Mother Teresa coffee-table book or two.
 The bluntness of her life was compelling: God says do x, she does x.
 No intellectualizing, vacillating, plea-bargaining, just action.
 And she was happy.
 I had a family, and other reasons (not all of the finest quality) for not doing The Mother Teresa Thing, but felt drawn to her simple motif of faith/action; or as James'd put it in his Epistle, faith/works.
 And Jesus' instructions in Matthew had bugged me way, way longer than M.T. (since 1981).
 I wasn't doing any of that stuff, and didn't plan to, either.
 But she took one of the most annoying things Jesus ever said and made a life out of it.